Last updated: 1 month ago

 ● Collaborative playlist creation

-AirPlay is an Apple service that allows users to share videos, photos, music, and other various forms of media across a variety of platforms.
-Platforms included are Apple's own Apple TV, AirPlay-enabled speakers, and many popular smart TV brands.
+AirPlay is an Apple service that allows users to share videos, photos, music, and other various forms of media across various platforms.
+Supported devices include Apple TV, HomePod and HomePod mini, third-party speakers, and many popular smart TV brands.

-Apple released AirTunes in June of 2004 as their first foray into wireless streaming between devices.
-AirTunes gave users the ability to play audio wirelessly by utilizing the now-defunct AirPort.
+Apple released AirTunes in June of 2004 as the company's first foray into wireless streaming between devices.
+AirTunes gave users the ability to play audio wirelessly by utilizing the now-defunct AirPort router.
+In the latter half of 2010, AirTunes was rebranded as AirPlay.
+The update allowed users to stream audio, video, and images to other Apple devices.
+Apple added screen mirroring in 2011.

 It also integrated with HomeKit for the first time, allowing Siri to be used to play music on a specific speaker.